Let the image go blurry...you'll see Raffi, I promise. |

 Rhythm, and Getting Into It

 A team can “defend” just by keeping its foot on the ball for a spell, or even just showing a capacity to do so.
 I’m not holding out a lot of hope on this, but I genuinely believe that the Timbers can take a little pressure off the defense just by getting more comfortable on the ball.
-To tie this into the above, if Evander can’t help with that, push him higher up the field to a place where he can just cook (and line up all of the freekicks he can put away) and find players who can get him the ball in better place, whether on the current roster (doubtful, but…) or by finding a player who can do it.
+To tie this into the above, if Evander can’t help with that, push him higher up the field to a place where he can just cook (and line up all the freekicks he can put away) and find players who can get him the ball in better place, whether on the current roster (doubtful, but…) or by finding a player who can do it.
 Which explains why I obsess over…

 David Ayala

 To be clear, there is a lot of projection in this, a lot of seeing what I want to see, and even that is read against what the Timbers need.
 Makes me think he’s the answer.
 Portland needs a deep distributor, one who can play both the long passes that open up the game, and the short ones that keep possession, stay one step ahead of a pressing team, and, this time with feeling, help get the team in a good, connected rhythm on the ball.
-Even just having a player who can receive a ball in traffic would go several miles toward sparing the Timbers from having the starting ‘keeper hoof diagonals to Claudio Bravo or Juan David Mosquera…because other teams are on to that shit.
+Even just having a player who can receive a ball in traffic would go several miles toward sparing the Timbers from having the starting ‘keeper hoof diagonals to Claudio Bravo or Juan David Mosquera, because other teams are on to that shit.
 I don’t know whether Ayala has MLS-elite skills in any of that, but he’s the closest the Timbers have so far.
 And, if you don’t need to replace him, that frees up money and resources to find players who fit the necessary profile.
 And here’s where things get really messy….

 I'd take half that number of legs.
-Hey-oh!
+Hey-oh! |

 I’ve seen people Over There pine after a “world-destroying No. 6” and I’ve heard crazier ideas.
-And yet, when I run Ayala’s basic skill-set – e.g., decent tackler/terrier, better(?) distributor – the most obvious argument for making a play for an MLS-elite No. 6 boils down to signing a wrecking ball who can free Ayala to operate as something close to a No. 8.
+And yet, when I run Ayala’s basic skill-set – e.g., decent tackler/terrier, better(?) distributor – the most obvious argument for making a play for an MLS-elite No. 6 boils down to signing a wrecking ball who can free Ayala to operate as something closer to a No. 8.

 Diego Chara filled that role as often as any Timber in 2024 and, yeah, the F. O. signed him to another season and while I don’t have any strong objections to that…eh.
 To point to the stronger side of that ambivalence, the fact Chara came in at fifth-highest on the roster for total minutes played says…something about the Timbers scouting network/powers of persuasion, very little of it good.
 I mean, if Columbus can convince really good players to come…